Skip to main content

 About the Walk

-On September 28th, the iconic 300-year-old Sycamore Gap Tree that stands next to Hadrian’s Wall in Northumberland, England was deliberately cut down in an act of terrible vandalism.
+On September 28, 2023, the iconic 150-year-old Sycamore Gap Tree beside Hadrian’s Wall in Northumberland, England, was deliberately cut down in an act of terrible vandalism.

 Healing requires taking action.
 It is not a passive event.